 AquaRio Virtual Aquarium, Rio de Janeiro

 To date, YDreams Global has developed similar attractions to its Olympics projects all over the world.
 These include exhibits for South America’s largest aquarium, AquaRio, which opened in late 2016 in Rio de Janeiro, with 350 species in 28 separate tanks.
-YDreams created AquaRio’s virtual aquarium.
-This brought together a Video Wall, AR, Radio Frequency Identification (RFID) cards and interactive kiosks within an educational setting.
+The virtual exhibit brought together a video wall, AR, radio frequency identification (RFID) cards and interactive kiosks within an educational setting.
 Importantly, the display enables children to create and care for their own virtual pet fish, with a unique species, color and size.
 These pets can be named and saved using a purchasable RFID card, and afterwards become the child’s host throughout the museum, appearing at smaller YFish terminals at various exhibits.

 Qualcomm Exhibit at Futurecom, Sao Paulo

 Also in November 2016, YDreams Global teamed up with mobile technology creator Qualcomm Inc. at Futurecom, the largest Latin American telecommunications fair, hosted that year in Sao Paulo.
 YDreams created Qualcomm’s stand, featuring interactive touch screen displays and exhibits that communicated with one another.
 The display increased Qualcomm’s visibility at the event and promoted the company’s patented 5G technology, Japiassu explained, helping Qualcomm establish its brand as part of the future of the Internet of Things.

 Natura Amazon VR Rainforest Tour, New York City